Tsao Foundation officially launched the 18-month long study on "Financial Security of Older Women: Perspectives from Southeast Asia". More.

 When launched in 1999 with MCYS’ support, the ‘Experts Series On Successful Ageing’ had Dr James Birren, Professor Emeritus of Gerontology and Psychology, University of Southern California, USA - widely known as the founding father of the Psychology of Ageing - among the eminent guests.
 Another distinguished guest was Mr Shiro Yamazaki from Japan’s Ministry of Health, who addressed the subject of ‘Long term care insurance’.

-The most recent guest in the series was Dr Alex Kalache, who was previously director of the World Health Organisation’s global ageing programme in Geneva.
-Known for his work in developing the framework for the WHO’s Global Age-Friendly Cities, Dr Kalache delivered the keynote address at the forum, “Smart, Inclusive Cities”, which the Foundation held on 15 Nov 2017.
-It was to present global, national and local community initiatives for shaping environments that foster healthy ageing and enable opportunities in longevity.
+Dr Alex Kalache, who was previously director of the World Health Organisation’s global ageing programme in Geneva.
+Known for his work in developing the framework for the WHO’s Global Age-Friendly Cities, Dr Kalache delivered the keynote address at the forum, “Smart, Inclusive Cities”, which the Foundation held on 15 November 2017.
+He presented on global, national and local community initiatives for shaping environments that foster healthy ageing and enable opportunities in longevity.